 5. Fishing Pier & Bait & Tackle Shop

-All require licenses that can be purchased online (keeps things simple right?).
+- All fishing options require licenses that can be purchased online (keeps things simple right?).

-You will find a 1/4 mile long pier that gives you plenty of access to the Delaware Bay.
+- You will find a 1/4 mile long pier that gives you plenty of access to Delaware Bay.

 This photo is beachside surf fishing and vehicles on the beach.